IPadaJT/MiniProj2/README.md

 2. Clean: Drop NaN rows from dataset and merge DataFrames.

-3. Transform: Change dtypes of certain columns to match our needs, adjust columns and row values to better suit our needs and goals,
+3. Transform: Change dtypes of certain columns to match our needs, adjust columns and row values to better suit our needs and goals.

 4. Load: Once all the data is prepared, create a final DataFrame to use.

 ![image](https://user-images.githubusercontent.com/117694350/227404699-5253ebdf-4c8a-4ed7-9ab2-64c89200ca9c.png)

-5. Analyze: In our case, we found information regarding individuals between our age range and printed that information.
+5. Analyze: In our case, we found information regarding individuals between our age range and printed it.

 ![image](https://user-images.githubusercontent.com/117694350/227404917-7159f9ea-1be2-4733-a4f0-d89749367050.png)